BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Plan-Bay-Area-2050-Transit-Data/README.md

 ### Planned or New Transit Stops Methodology

-Planned transit stops refer to fully funded projects that have been approved for construction, while proposed transit stops refer to potential new transit stops that have not yet been fully funded or approved but are currently under study by MTC and ABAG for inclusion in Plan Bay Area 2050.
+Planned transit stops refer to fully funded projects that have been approved for construction or are currently under construction, while proposed transit stops refer to potential new transit stops that have not yet been fully funded or approved but are currently under study by MTC and ABAG for inclusion in Plan Bay Area 2050.
 Point features for planned or proposed stops were manually created based on qualitative descriptions of stop locations provided by project sponsors.
 Note that stop locations are approximate and subject to change as projects progress through environmental review and detailed planning work.

 - The ppa_id and ppa_name field values are from the Horizon Project Performance Assessment: List of Transportation Projects (Feb 2020) located at https://mtc.ca.gov/sites/default/files/ProjectPerformance_List.pdf
 - The transit type values in route_ty_t were changed from their original values to match the types used by GTFS